-Students are responsible for checking the General Information for Nursing Students (GINS) Moodle site at least one time each week for program announcements and information.
+Students are responsible for checking the General Information for Nursing Students (GINS) Moodle site at least one time each week for program announcements and information or through your class Moodle.
 Student notification of specific program information or changes may be posted on announcements or sent via e-mail through this Moodle shell.
 This site is kept updated by the Director.